2023 McCurtain County, Oklahoma audio recording scandal

-The 2023 McCurtain County, Oklahoma audio recording scandal was a political scandal in McCurtain County, Oklahoma, in which multiple county officials (Sheriff Kevin Clardy, Commissioner Mark Jennings, Investigator Alicia Manning, and Jail Administrator Larry Hendrix) were revealed to have made controversial remarks in an audio recording released in April 2023.
+The 2023 McCurtain County, Oklahoma, audio recording scandal was a political scandal in McCurtain County, Oklahoma, in which multiple county officials (Sheriff Kevin Clardy, Commissioner Mark Jennings, Investigator Alicia Manning, and Jail Administrator Larry Hendrix) were revealed to have made controversial remarks in an audio recording released in April 2023.
 The previous month, the McCurtain Gazette-News filed a lawsuit against various county officials.
 The same day the paper filed suit, one of its reporters left a voice-activated audio recorder in the room after a county meeting and recorded county officials discussing various controversial topics such as lynching Black people, murdering McCurtain Gazette-News reporters, and assaulting county judges.

 The McCurtain Gazette-News's release of the audio a month after its recording led to national coverage of the scandal, calls from Governor Kevin Stitt for the officials to resign, and the start of an OSBI investigation.
-Mark Jennings, McCurtain County Commissioner for the 2nd district, resigned April 19.
-After his resignation, attorney general of Oklahoma Gentner Drummond announced his office had begun an investigation into corruption in the county two weeks earlier.
+Mark Jennings, McCurtain County Commissioner for the 2nd District, resigned April 19.
+After his resignation, Oklahoma Attorney General Gentner Drummond announced his office had begun an investigation into corruption in the county two weeks earlier.
 On June 18, 2024, Clardy lost his bid for reelection, earning just 18.26% of the vote in the Republican primary.

 Background

 McCurtain County, Oklahoma, is in a part of Southeastern Oklahoma sometimes called "Little Dixie" because of the influx of white Southerners who moved to the region (then part of the Choctaw Nation in Indian Territory) from the former Confederate States after the American Civil War.
 While Idabel (the county seat) officially desegregated its schools in 1954, the town maintained two neighborhood high schools to maintain de facto segregation for more than a decade.
 In 1980, the killing of Henry Johnson, a Black teenager, resulted in a riot that killed two more people.
-McCurtain County is one of Oklahoma's most racially diverse counties, but remains highly economically and racially segregated.
+McCurtain County is one of Oklahoma's most racially diverse counties but remains highly economically and racially segregated.

 On March 6, the McCurtain Gazette-News brought suit against the McCurtain County Board of County Commissioners, the county Sheriff's Office, Sheriff Kevin Clardy, and county investigator Alicia Manning in federal court.
 According to the lawsuit, the newspaper published an eight-part investigative series from 2021 to 2022.
 The series covered the county jail, botched homicide investigations, and rumors of an affair between Clardy and Manning as well as various allegations of corruption.
 The same day McCurtain Gazette-News publisher Bruce Willingham left a voice-activated audio recorder inside a room after a county meeting because he suspected people were conducting county business after meetings had ended in violation of the state's Open Meeting Act.

 Former McCurtain County Sheriff's Office officials have claimed the department has a toxic culture, alleging officers fantasized about killing unarmed Black protestors during the 2020 George Floyd protests.
 After the recording's release, Oklahoma attorney general Gentner Drummond revealed his office had begun investigating corruption in the county two weeks earlier, saying, "there is something rotten in McCurtain County.”